giltayar/blog/posts/using-jsm-esm-in-nodejs-a-practical-guide-part-3.md

 }
 ```

-### Bonus: using JSDoc typings with JSM
+### Bonus: using JSDoc typings with ESM

 Given that I wrote a whole
 [blog post on JSDoc typings](../jsdoc-typings-all-the-benefits-none-of-the-drawbacks),
 I would be amiss if I didn't say that JSDoc typings also work well, with the same `tsconfig.json`
 (just don't forget to turn on `allowJS` and `checkJS`).
 You can see an example project that
-uses JSDoc typings and JSM in
+uses JSDoc typings and ESM in
 ["08-jsdoc-typing"](https://github.com/giltayar/jsm-in-nodejs-guide/tree/main/08-jsdoc-typing).

 ## Summary

 This guide is over.
 I've shown:

-- How to use JSM in Node.js
+- How to use ESM in Node.js
-- How to configure your projects and tools to support JSM
+- How to configure your projects and tools to support ESM
 - Some of the gotchas around this

 Hope you enjoyed this guide!

 By the way, I'm sure you're using tools that I haven't covered.
-I'd love to hear about them and if there were any JSM gotchas or configurations to do to support it.
+I'd love to hear about them and if there were any ESM gotchas or configurations to do to support it.
 Drop me a Twitter DM at @giltayar: I'd love to add the information to this document.